Funnel control for the monodomain equations with the FitzHugh-Nagumo model: Introduction

 \section{Introduction}

 We study output trajectory tracking for a class of nonlinear reaction diffusion equations such that a prescribed performance of the tracking error is achieved.
-To this end, we utilize the method of funnel control which was developed in~\cite{IlchRyan02b}, see also the survey~\cite{IlchRyan08}.
+To this end, we {use} the method of funnel control which was developed in~\cite{IlchRyan02b}, see also the survey~\cite{IlchRyan08}.
 The funnel controller is a model-free output-error feedback of high-gain type.
 Therefore, it is inherently robust and of striking simplicity.
-The funnel controller has been successfully applied e.g.\ in temperature control of chemical reactor models~\cite{IlchTren04}, control of industrial servo-systems~\cite{Hack17} and underactuated multibody systems~\cite{BergOtto19}, speed control of wind turbine systems~\cite{Hack14,Hack15b,Hack17}, current control for synchronous machines~\cite{Hack15a,Hack17}, DC-link power flow control~\cite{SenfPaug14}, voltage and current control of electrical circuits~\cite{BergReis14a}, oxygenation control during artificial ventilation therapy~\cite{PompAlfo14}, control of peak inspiratory pressure~\cite{PompWeye15} and adaptive cruise control~\cite{BergRaue18}.
+The funnel controller has been successfully applied e.g.\ in temperature control of chemical reactor models~\cite{IlchTren04}, control of industrial servo-systems~\cite{Hack17} and underactuated multibody systems~\cite{BergOtto19}, speed control of wind turbine systems~\cite{Hack14,Hack15b,Hack17}, current control for synchronous machines~\cite{Hack15a,Hack17}, DC-link power flow control~\cite{SenfPaug14}, voltage and current control of electrical circuits~\cite{BergReis14a}, oxygenation control during artificial ventilation therapy~\cite{PompAlfo14}, control of peak inspiratory pressure~\cite{PompWeye15} and adaptive cruise control~\cite{BergRaue20}.

-A funnel controller for a large class of systems described by functional differential equations with arbitrary (well-defined) relative degree has been developed in~\cite{BergHoan18}.
-It is shown in~\cite{BergPuch19b} that this abstract class indeed allows for fairly general infinite-dimensional systems, where the internal dynamics are modeled by a (PDE).
+A funnel controller for a large class of systems described by functional differential equations with arbitrary (well-defined) relative degree {(see~\cite{Isid95} for a definition in the context of nonlinear systems)} has been developed in~\cite{BergHoan18}.
+It is shown in~\cite{BergPuch20} that this abstract class indeed allows for fairly general infinite-dimensional systems, where the internal dynamics are modeled by a (PDE).
 In particular, it was shown in~\cite{BergPuch19} that the linearized model of a moving water tank, where sloshing effects appear, belongs to the aforementioned system class.
 On the other hand, not even every linear, infinite-dimensional system has a well-defined relative degree, in which case the results as in~\cite{BergHoan18,IlchRyan02b} cannot be applied.
-Instead, the feasibility of funnel control has to be investigated directly for the (nonlinear) closed-loop system, see~\cite{ReisSeli15b} for a boundary controlled heat equation and~\cite{PuchReis19} for a general class of boundary control systems.
+Instead, the feasibility of funnel control has to be investigated directly for the (nonlinear) closed-loop system, see~\cite{ReisSeli15b} for a boundary controlled heat equation,~\cite{PuchReis19} for a general class of boundary control systems {and~\cite{Berg20pp} for the Fokker-Planck equation corresponding to a multi-dimensional Ornstein-Uhlenbeck process.}

 The nonlinear reaction diffusion system that we consider in the present paper is known as the monodomain model and represents defibrillation processes of the human heart~\cite{Tung78}.
 The monodomain equations are a reasonable simplification of the well accepted bidomain equations, which arise in cardiac electrophysiology~\cite{SundLine07}.
 In the monodomain model the dynamics are governed by a parabolic reaction diffusion equation which is coupled with a linear ordinary differential equation that models the ionic current.